bjackman/locali-ci/README.md

    I'm able to reproduce it and see the `-x` output of the test scripts but they don't make any sense to me, I got stuck and decided to work on something else.

+   OK update, I can't reproduce it like that now that I fixed a bunch of related bugs, but I still sometimes can with `cargo stress`.
+I don't fukken know this is driving me mad.
  - Sometimes I see issues where my `git clean -fdx` command at the beginning of my test script fails like `fatal: Cannot lstat 'arch/x86/platform/intel/.iosf_mbi.o.d': No such file or directory`.